varunasianet/notebookllm/README.md

-# Open PDF to Podcast
+# Open NotebookLM

 ## Overview

-This project provides a tool to convert any PDF document into a podcast episode!
-Leveraging open-source LLMs and text-to-speech models, this tool processes the content of a PDF, generates a natural dialogue suitable for an audio podcast, and outputs it as an MP3 file.
+This project is inspired by the NotebookLM tool, and implements it with open-source LLMs and text-to-speech models.
+This tool processes the content of a PDF, generates a natural dialogue suitable for an audio podcast, and outputs it as an MP3 file.

 ## Features